 In 2020, corporate issuance was \$2.3 trillion (\$1.9 trillion investment grade, \$421 billion high yield, and \$1.8 billion convertible), which was significantly larger than 2019 issuance of \$1.4 trillion (\$1.1 trillion investment grade, \$279 billion high yield, and \$800 million convertible).
-Through September 30, 2021, corporate bond issuance is at \$1.6 trillion (\$1.2 trillion investment grade, \$408 billion high yield, and \$400 million convertible), or 20% lower than the record-breaking \$2.0 trillion issued over the same time period in 2020.
+Through April 30, 2021, corporate bond issuance is at \$754 billion (\$548 billion investment grade, \$206 billion high yield, and \$300 million convertible), or 16% lower than the \$900 billion issued over the same time period in 2020.
 The corporate bond market has topped \$1 trillion each year since 2011 as interest rates have been consistently historically low.

-While corporate bond issuance has reached record levels since 2011, most issuances are for liquidity and financial engineering rather than to build manufacturing plants or infrastructure to fund growth - i.e., more issuances are to fund mergers and acquisitions, build additional reserves, stock buybacks, and refinance higher yielding debt in the record low interest rate environment, which include Boeing's record-breaking \$25 billion issuance, Amazon's \$19 billion issuance, AT&T's \$12 billion issuance, Disney's \$11 billion issuance, T-Mobile's \$7 billion issuance, Microsoft's \$6 billion issuance, Comcast's \$6 billion issuance, and Apple's \$5 billion issuance.
+While corporate bond issuance has reached record levels since 2011, most issuances are for liquidity and financial engineering rather than to build manufacturing plants or infrastructure to fund growth - i.e., more issuances are to fund mergers and acquisitions, stock buybacks, and refinance higher yielding debt in the record low interest rate environment.
+However, most of the recent large issuances have been to build additional reserves or to take advantage of the historically low interest rates, which include Boeing's record-breaking \$25 billion issuance, Amazon's \$19 billion issuance, AT&T's \$12 billion issuance, Disney's \$11 billion issuance, and Apple's \$5 billion issuance.

 For 2020, municipal long-term issuance was 15% higher compared to 2019 with \$484 billion of issuance.
-For year-to-date 2021, municipal long-term negotiated issuance is \$344 billion and is relatively flat compared to the \$355 billion issued over the same time period in 2020.
+For year-to-date 2021, municipal long-term negotiated issuance is \$142 billion and is up by 12% compared to the \$127 billion issued over the same time period in 2020.
 Prior to the Tax Reform Bill of

 2018, the majority of municipal issuance over the past few years had been issued for refundings to capitalize on low interest rates, but as rates have reached historic lows new money issuance has grown, which is evidenced by the amount of new money issuance for 2020 - \$275 billion, or 57% of the total \$484 billion of long-term issuance.
-As part of the Tax Reform Bill of 2018, the tax-exempt provision for advance refundings was eliminated, which has affected the volume of refundings - 38%, 43%, and 33% of municipal issuance was for refundings in 2019, 2020, and year-to-date 2021, respectively.
+As part of the Tax Reform Bill of 2018, the tax-exempt provision for advance refundings was eliminated, which has affected the volume of refundings - 38% and 43% of municipal issuance was for refundings in 2019 and 2020, respectively.

-Source: Thomson Financial for municipal long-term issuances from January 1, 2018 to September 30, 2021.
+Source: Thomson Financial for municipal long-term issuances from January 1, 2018 to April 30, 2021.